Related Siteswikipediayahoo-iconfacebook

 Lilienthal's great contribution was the gliding flight he pioneered became the first step of human flight.
 The next steps should have been using the wind, soaring flight, and the flapping wing engine.
 But history went another way.
 The era of power flight started in 1903 with the Wright Brothers, although there were earlier flights reported (C. Ader, G. Weißkopf/Whitehead, K. Jatho, R. W. Pearse).
 The connection between Lilienthal and the Wright Brothers was the railway engineer Octave Chanute.

-The rebirth of soaring flight started in the Rhön-hills in Germany, long after powered flight in the 1920s.
+The rebirth of soaring flight started in 1911 with the Wright brothers and after WW1 in the Rhön-hills in Germany, long after powered flight in the 1920s.

 But only with the invention of the Rogallo-airfoil in the middle of the 20th Century was the hang glider invented for the second time.